The growth of the internet and cloud computing has caused a massive expansion of accessible information, held in data centres.

 5 star NABERS rating a reality

-The M1 Melbourne data centre has been certified as Australia’s first NABERS 5 star-rated data centre infrastructure facility.
-Efficient design means PUE rating of 1.3 with sustainable free air-side cooling that reduces power consumption.
+NEXTDC's M1 Melbourne data centre has been certified as Australia’s first NABERS 5 star-rated data centre infrastructure facility.
+Efficient design means a PUE rating of 1.3 with sustainable free air-side cooling that reduces power consumption.
 The centre also has a 400kW solar PV rooftop array.

 New server designs with higher temperature tolerance can be operated between 5℃ to 47℃, offering substantially reduced cooling requirements.
 High-temperature energy-saving servers provide greater reliability and ease of deployment.

 There is very little latent heat in data centres, meaning little demand for de-humidification.
 The incoming water temperature for a cooling unit can be set much higher than for heavily populated offices.
 This results in more efficient air conditioning.